Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 In case 1, the more applicable candidate of the two is found and no additional steps are needed.

-In case 2, an additional step is taken: a non-parameterized callable is a more specific candidate than any parameterized callable.
+In case 2, an additional step is performed.

+- Any non-parameterized callable is a more specific candidate than any parameterized callable;
-If this step does not allow for deciding the more specific candidate, this is an **overload ambiguity** which must be reported as a compile-time error.
+  If there are several non-parameterized candidates, further steps are limited to those candidates.

 In case 3, several additional steps are performed in order.